dbtuneai/postgres_exporter/README.md

 # PostgreSQL Server Exporter

+This is a fork of the official community postgres exporter from prometheus community.

+Here are the differences between the fork and this repository:

+* `pg_stat_statements` metrics are always tagged with the query statement, as such, the options below does not apply to this fork:

+  * `[no-]collector.stat_statements.include_query`
+  Enable selecting statement query together with queryId. (default: disabled)

+  * `--collector.stat_statements.query_length`
+    Maximum length of the statement text.
+Default is 120.

+* `pg_class` metrics are added to the supported metrics.
+This can be enabled using the `--collector.class` flag.

+* The unit tests reflects the changes above.
+Thus the test execution tests for dbtune behavior, not the source behavior.

+Below is the original README from the source repository:

+---

 Prometheus exporter for PostgreSQL server metrics.

 CI Tested PostgreSQL versions: `11`, `12`, `13`, `14`, `15`, `16`, `17`.